Logo

 The estimated loss of 450 recreational boat moorages would deprive the local economy of more that $10 million per year.
 This is just a small part of the total social and economic impacts of removing the dam.

-Economic and dredging data gleaned from Washington State Capitol Lake Adaptive Management Plan (CLAMP)
+Economic and dredging data from Washington State Capitol Lake Adaptive Management Plan (103pg PDF)